iLert/ilert-deployment-events-action/README.md

-# ilert-deployments-action
+# ilert-deployment-events-action

-A GitHub action that creates an ilert deployment.
+A GitHub action that creates an ilert deployment event.